Compiler toolchain overview

 IR Compilers

-Our toolchain includes LLVM front ends, written in Rust, that process the output of high-level source code compilers:
+Our toolchain includes LLVM front ends written in Rust.
+The front ends process the output of high-level source code compilers:

 These IR compilers perform the following steps:

-1. Receive the input, which is usually standard or combined JSON passed by the Hardhat plugin via standard input.
+- Receive the input, which is usually standard or combined JSON passed by a tool such as Foundry or Hardhat via standard input.

-2. Save the relevant data, modify the input with zkEVM settings, and pass it to the underlying high-level source code compiler which is called as a child process.
+- Save the relevant data, modify the input, and pass it to the underlying high-level source code compiler called as a child process.

-5. Optimize the LLVM IR with the powerful LLVM framework optimizer and emit zkEVM text assembly.
+- Optimize the LLVM IR with the powerful LLVM framework optimizer and emit bytecode.

 Our IR compilers leverage I/O mechanisms which already exist in the high-level source code compilers.
-They may modify the input and output to some extent, add data for features unique to zkEVM, and remove unsupported feature artifacts.
+They may modify the input and output to some extent, add data for features unique to ZKsync EraVM, and remove unsupported feature artifacts.